 Landing in Kigali, I was immediately surprised at how modern and clean the city was.
 Kigali is a major financial hub for all of Africa.
 We toured the Kigali Genocide Memorial to learn more about the dark chapter where more than 250,000 people lost their lives.
 After our tour, we met up with our driver and headed to our destination in the mountains.

 We headed northwest and winded our way up the Virunga mountains towards our lodge in Volcanoes National Park.
 The resort blends into its surroundings and sits in the shadows of the mountain jungles where the gorillas, and other amazing wildlife, roam.
-I would highly recommend the Gorilla Mountain Lodge to anyone looking to do gorilla trekking.
+I would highly recommend the Gorilla Mountain View Lodge to anyone looking to trek to see gorillas.

-The hiking is moderately strenuous, and you will be hiking through jungle, with bamboo and other vegetation.
+The trek to see gorillas is moderately strenuous, and you will be hiking through jungle, with bamboo and other vegetation.
 The guides help hack through the vegetation and make sure the hike is not overbearing.
 The jungle is beautiful, and a vibrant green.
 It houses many species, including elephant, buffalo and golden monkeys (whom you can book a separate trip to visit and is highly recommended).

 We reached our troop after about an hour of hiking, and our guides signaled for us to proceed slowly.
 It is hard to overstate the adrenaline that hits you when you step through bamboo to find yourself mere feet from these amazing creatures, knowing that if they could trample you if they wanted.
 The gorillas did not seem to care that we were there and allowed us to watch as they ate and played.

 We were fortunate to see some babies wrestling and were able to watch a large male silverback chew thick branches like they were nothing.
 We were able to view the troop for a while before they moved on as they do continuously as they seek food.